In Depth: China’s Long March to Become a Consumer-Driven Economy

 Hukou reform could benefit wealthier regions and cities as they see higher population inflows, while outflows from less developed regions “would make infrastructure investments in these areas less valuable, potentially leading to a long-run debt overhang effect for the worst-impacted” local authorities, the analysts wrote.

 The central government and local governments need to draw clear lines about how to share the costs of reform as well as the benefits, and the central government should pay the lion’s share and motivate local governments, CASS’s Cai said in his September speech.
-Local governments have to pay a large portion of the reform costs but cannot receive all benefits that flow from it, he said.
+Local governments have to pay a large portion of the reform costs but cannot receive all the benefits that flow from it, he said.

 The central government is now providing financial support to local governments for granting urban residency, a move announced (link in Chinese) in 2016 and implemented (link in Chinese) the following year.
 The Ministry of Finance’s work report to the National People’s Congress in March budgeted 35 billion yuan for 2021 to support its hukou reform policy, improving mechanisms for sharing related costs, and ensuring that rural residents moving to urban areas have access to basic urban public services.
 But the figure was unchanged from 2020 and was only 5 billion yuan higher than in 2019.